AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/10_Conclusion.rst

 Ada has a dedicated set of features for interfacing with other languages, so we can easily interface with our existing C code before translating it to Ada.
 Also, GNAT includes automatic binding generators.
-Therefore, instead of re-writing the entire C code upfront, which isn't practical or nor cost-effective, we can selectively translate modules from C to Ada.
+Therefore, instead of re-writing the entire C code upfront, which isn't practical or cost-effective, we can selectively translate modules from C to Ada.

 When it comes to implementing concurrency and real time, Ada offers several